motet-a/toy/README.md

 # toy

-This is a toy bytecode compiler and interpreter for a tiny subset of JavaScript.
+This is a small bytecode compiler and interpreter for a tiny subset of JavaScript.
+Less than 2500 lines of code.

-The parser and the bytecode generator (in `compile.js`) are written in toy-compatible JavaScript.
-You can run them with Node.js or toy itself.
+The parser and the bytecode generator (in `compile.js`) are written in Toy-compatible JavaScript.
+It was just too painful to write those in
+C.  You can run them with Node.js or Toy itself.
 They self-compile to bytecode and are magically bundled inside `toy` (in the generated `compiler_code.c`).

 ## Interesting features

-- Closures.
+- Closures
-- Compiles itself (see above).
+- Compiles itself (see above)
-- Little CPythonish garbage collector.
+- Little CPythonish garbage collector

 ## Unsupported JavaScript features